ejgr-mtsiw/cad/README.md

 ## mpi-test
 Tries to initialize the MPI environment and prints a simple text message on success or error

+## mpi-hello-world
+Hello World using MPI

+Each spawned process will reply with a greeting

 ## mpi-somanp
 This program calculates the sum of the running processes spawned.